edificeio/skeletons/Readme.md

 ## Templates provided

+* **blank_app**

+    This template creates a blank application (ie: only the basic structure and empty files) to the location of your choice.

 * **mongodb_resource_app**

     This template creates an application to the location of your choice using a backend REST API with MongoDB bindings and a front-end interface allowing resource creation, deletion and sharing.